diku-dk/futhark-website/examples.rst

 message pointing at the problematic array access.

 Now we can write the actual stencil function, which applies ``newValue`` to every inner element of a colour channel array.
+This uses the ``iota`` function for constructing an array of integers ranging from *0* to the provided argument (the latter not inclusive).
 The edges are left unchanged:

 .. code-block:: Futhark